-A project proposal is a document that an organization, vendor, or contractor prepares to express their interest and capability in taking on a project.
-Done right, it can help you establish credibility, close clients, acquire funding, and secure the necessary support for your project to be implemented.
+A project proposal is a document that an organization, vendor, or contractor prepares to express its interest and capability in taking on a project.
+Done right, a proposal helps a project manager establish credibility, close clients, acquire funding, and secure the necessary support and approval for projects to be implemented.

 Table of Contents